Obtaining a Developer Access Token

 expire—or ideally, before they expire.

-You must obtain an access token to use the Groove API.
-The access token is passed with each API call and is used to authenticate your access to the Groove API.
-It provides a secure access to the Groove API and allows the API to associate your application's requests to the Groove service with your account on Azure Marketplace.
+You must obtain an access token to use the Groove RESTful API.
+The access token is passed with each API call and is used to authenticate your access to the Groove RESTful API.
+It provides a secure access to the Groove RESTful API and allows the API to associate your application's requests to the Groove Service with your account on Azure Marketplace.

 Microsoft provides methods to obtain access tokens safely, repeatedly, and easily.
 To obtain an access token, complete the steps in the following procedure; each step links to a subsection in this topic that describes the step in more detail